 Audio Player: Play Multiple Audio Files in Your Browser

-Listening to several audio files one after another becomes frustrating when each track has a different volume level or needs a different playback speed.
+If you're reviewing multiple recordings, constantly adjusting your system volume or playback speed can slow you down.
+This audio player lets you control each track separately in one playlist.
 A single audio player with per-track controls solves this problem.
 FastToolsWow offers a free browser-based audio player that handles MP3, WAV, FLAC, AAC, and OGG files in one playlist.

 How to Use the Tool (Step-by-Step Guide)